 Our lab is highly international and part of the Department of Physiological Chemistry of the Ludwig Maximilian University (LMU) Munich.
 We are located in the Biomedical Center (BMC) on the Martinsried Campus in the south of Munich, directly next to the BioCenter and the Max Planck Institutes of Biochemistry and Neurobiology, and in close proximity to the Gene Center and Helmholtz Institute of the Grosshadern Campus.

 We are a member of the collaborative research center Chromatin Dynamics (SFB 1064) and its PhD training program (IRTG).
+In addition we are part of the Marie Skłodowska Curie Innovative Training Network (ITN) “Cell2Cell”.
 Our lab is also associated with the International Max Planck Research School for Molecular Life Sciences (IMPRS-LS).
 We are further funded by the Deutsche Forschungsgemeinschaft (DFG), the Friedrich Baur Stiftung, and the former European Network of Excellence Epigenesys.